techidaily/site-games-able/source/_posts/deciphering-your-options-for-fixingexchanging-a-switch.md

  Unfortunately, if your console is out of warranty, you will have to pay for the repair of your console.
 Similarly, screen damage voids the warranty of your Switch, and screen repairs are not covered under the warranty.

- However, it may be worth checking some[common fixes for Nintendo Switch problems](https://www.makeuseof.com/fix-nintendo-switch-problems/) before booking a repair.
+ However, it may be worth checking some [common fixes for Nintendo Switch problems](https://www.makeuseof.com/fix-nintendo-switch-problems/) before booking a repair.
 This way, you may avoid any repair fees if your console is out of warranty.

 ## How to Book Your Nintendo Switch In for a Repair

  If you have decided to go ahead with repairing your Nintendo Switch officially, with or without the free price tag that comes with the warranty of your Nintendo Switch, there are a few requirements you'll need to go through beforehand.

- Just as if you were[booking a repair for your Joy-Con](https://www.makeuseof.com/how-to-send-joy-cons-off-for-free-repair/) , or any other aspect of your Switch, the repair process requires you to access the Nintendo Repair Center via the[official Nintendo website](https://repair.nintendo.com/cc/cpSignIn.html?) .
+ Just as if you were [booking a repair for your Joy-Con](https://www.makeuseof.com/how-to-send-joy-cons-off-for-free-repair/) , or any other aspect of your Switch, the repair process requires you to access the Nintendo Repair Center via the [official Nintendo website](https://repair.nintendo.com/cc/cpSignIn.html?) .
 From here, you can start your repair process by following these steps:

 * Select**Start Troubleshooting** .